 Christmas was much the same as how we spend every weekend, only with fancier food and fairy lights flashing in the background.
 I gladly took care of my flaxen-haired valetudinarian as she lay, sore but perky, on the sofa.
 I got her a new coffee table and bathrobe from the moribund Vilnius branch of Marks & Spencer, a store that feels like a home from home to me, having kept me in socks and underwear for most of my life.
 J got me a ribbon-wrapped sense of belonging and purpose.
 It was a day of great happiness that neither of us will remember.
 It will blur into a generalised happiness that lingers like a grey fog in the nether regions of the brain.
 I will recall the fierce yellow of eggnog, the steady drip-drip infusion of vodka, the poor duck that ducked out of life for our ephemeral pleasure.
 And I may just remember the fact that George Michael was found dead at his home on Christmas morning.

-The truth is I cannot understand if people are genuinely upset or just get carried away in the moment in a wave of nostalgia and sentimentality.
+It is hard to know if people are genuinely upset or just get carried away in the moment in a wave of nostalgia and sentimentality.
 I am incapable of feeling grief or remorse when I hear that someone has just died.
-The first thought that comes to my exhausted, perpetually besieged mind is: you lucky bastard.
+The first thought that comes to my exhausted, perpetually besieged mind is: lucky you.